 We also have seen an increase of outdoor dining options because so many people still aren’t comfortable dining or even going inside a public place.
-Restaurants who have never or not always offered outdoor seating like the Mayberry Cafe, Books & Brews and Rusted Silo Southern BBQ & Brewhouse have added it in recent weeks.
+Restaurants who have never or not always offered outdoor seating like the Mayberry Cafe, Books & Brews and Rusted Silo Southern BBQ & Brewhouse have added it since the pandemic started.

 We checked in on some of our indoor attractions and found various reopening plans.

 - Beasley's Orchard - Beasley's barn market is open.

 - Kids Planet - The multi-level children's playground has reopened.

 - Sky Zone Indoor Trampoline Park - Its Plainfield facility has reopened.

 - Hendricks County Historical Museum - Reopened with regular public hours of 11 a.m. to 3 p.m. on Fridays and Saturdays.

 - Hot Skates - The Avon roller skating center has reopened.

 - Royal Theater - The Royal has reopened for movies.
 Through the pandemic, they have offered take-home popcorn and snacks and will continue to do so.
 The bigger theaters in Avon, Brownsburg and Plainfield have not reopened.

 - Brownsburg Bowl - Reopened allowing five people per lane with every other lane open.
 Balls have been moved behind the counters.